Essays

 On What the OCean Means to Me

-Everyone experiences the ocean differently, some are terrified of how vast and mysterious it is, while others feel the most at peace when able to breath in the salty air and hear the waves crash on the sand.
+Everyone experiences the ocean differently; some are terrified of how vast and mysterious it is, while others feel the most at peace when able to breathe in the salty air and hear the waves crash on the sand.
 Both of these feelings are completely understandable.
 The ocean is terrifying.
-With one giant wave it can consume you and spit you out like unsavory food.
+With one giant wave, it can consume you and spit you out like unsavory food.
 It contains sea creatures that are perfect killing machines, gobbling up their prey, which you could be mistaken for.
-However, despite this the ocean has a calm feeling as well.
+However, despite this, the ocean has a calm feeling as well.
 The crashes of the same waves that can trample you are relaxing to listen to.
 The marine animals are fascinating to study and awe-inspiring to see.
 Because of these opposing characteristics, the ocean perfectly embodies respect.
 You cannot be consumed by fear but must also be wary and respect its tremendous power…